logo

 “Have no idea.
 Some big shot who breeds Porsches in his garage, obviously!”

-I looked at him, not particularly satisfied, and thought about the situation.
+I looked at the moron, thinking about the situation.
 His words shed a different light on Sandra’s character and portrayed her as a woman who loved playing double games.
-Unless, of course, the guy from Villa Nueva was somehow connected to the boss of Eternity, which was quite possible too!
-The wretch promptly used the short pause to make my interrogation go sideways.
+Unless, of course, the guy from Villa Nueva was somehow connected to the boss of Eternity, and they all were a trio, which was also possible.
+After a while, the wretch in front of me used the pause to make my interrogation go sideways.

 “You’re asking too many questions, you know that?”
 He looked at me cunningly with the contracted pupils of a junkie.
 They had shrunk almost to pinhead size.
 “You a cop or something?”

-“Neither!
-I’m a homicidal maniac!”
+“Neither.
+I’m a just homicidal maniac!”
 I turned my head toward him.
 “And I get outrageously pissed off when asked stupid questions!”

 “Believe me, you’d be better off not knowing.
-This secret is dangerous.
+This secret can be dangerous.
 You feel me?”
 I answered in his style.
 “And also, I think you might want to keep me posted if Sandra’s boyfriend comes around again.
-I hope it’ll be soon!”
+I hope it’ll be soon.”

-I didn’t actually like the fact that he succumbed so quickly, and I thought he would most probably blow me off, but I couldn’t do anything about it now.
+I didn’t actually like the fact that he succumbed so quickly, and I knew he would most probably blow me off, but I couldn’t do anything about it now.

 “So what exactly would my benefit be?
-What do I get from our deal, huh?” the moron looked at me hopefully after a while, trying to negotiate something for himself.
+What do I get from our deal, huh?” the idiot looked at me hopefully after a while, trying to negotiate something for himself.

 “You’ll know that when the time comes,” I grunted evasively.